zero-j89/Full-Lua-Migration-custom-jakool-dotfiles/README.md

 basics here..This DOES NOT contain waybar(id like to help folks out there if they need so fel free to reach out) /configs/ENVariables.lua...You want to use mine as a syntax example..
 DO NOT just blindly change to my settings.
-Of course you will want to edit all your Monitors.lua files (and monitors.lua) to your monitor/s...
-Same will need to be done for workspaces.
+Of course you will want to edit all your Monitors.lua files (and monitors.lua) to your monitor/s...Same will need to be done for workspaces.
+I am in the process of converting the other decorations\animations conf.lua conversion so for now it needsto stay at its currentsettings so do NOT change them through your Rofi menu.
 Besides that all the important stuff is done so you can pick and choose if you have started your conversion and are stuck on some files, let this be your bible lol.
-I also use a custom Noctalia shell and ive been reading about all the issues from the n ew lua conversion ( had most of them myself) and i went ahead andf fixed them too so i will be uploading the shells tuff here soon..
+I also use a custom Noctalia shell and ive been reading about all the issues from the new lua conversion ( had most of them myself) and i went ahead andf fixed them too so i will be uploading the shells tuff here soon..
 That more is just me double checking to see if im leaving in any personal API stuff that i do NOT want there for the public to use.
 Ill include Some images too for you so you can see a little of it.
 I really hope this finds you well and helps someone out there.A lot of these files can be